 Do German nouns have gender identity issues?

-Sometimes whilst teaching German, I am being asked why German nouns change genders.
-It is ‘die Tür’, a feminine noun, and suddenly somewhere mid sentence it is ‘der Tür’.
-‘Der’ being the definite article for masculine nouns.
+Sometimes, while teaching German, students ask why German nouns change genders.
+It is ‘die Tür’, a feminine noun, and suddenly somewhere mid-sentence, it is ‘der Tür’.
+‘Der’ is the definite article for masculine nouns.
 Do German nouns have gender identity issues?
-A justifiable question from an unsuspecting student or a precocious question […]
+A justifiable question from an unsuspecting student or an intelligent question from a grind? […]

 Die Sommerzeit